Nicole Stelle Garnett

-Education and experience
+Biography

 Garnett majored in political science and graduated Phi Beta Kappa from Stanford University.
 She earned her J.D. from Yale Law School in 1995, then clerked for Judge Morris Sheppard Arnold on the U.S. Court of Appeals for the Eighth Circuit.
-She practiced at the Institute for Justice for two years before clerking for Justice Clarence Thomas on the United States Supreme Court during the 1998-1999 Term.
+She practiced at the Institute for Justice for two years before clerking for Justice Clarence Thomas on the United States Supreme Court during the 1998-1999 term.

-In 1999, she joined the faculty at University of Notre Dame.
-In Spring term 2007, she was a visiting faculty member at the University of Chicago Law School.
+In 1999, Garnett joined the faculty at University of Notre Dame.
+In spring 2007, she was a visiting faculty member at the University of Chicago Law School.
 In 2009, Garnett received the Paul M. Bator Award, given annually by the Federalist Society for Law and Policy Studies to an academic under 40 for excellence in teaching, scholarship, and commitment to students.
 In 2014, she co-authored a study on Catholic education and urban conditions, "Lost Classroom, Lost Community: Catholic Schools' Importance in Urban America."
 In the book, she argued the presence of Catholic schools strengthens the community.
 In 2016, she received the Reinhold Neibuhr Award from the University of Notre Dame for scholarship advancing social justice.

+In 2025, Amy Coney Barrett recused herself from a Supreme Court decision on federal funding for religious charter schools centered on St. Isidore of Seville Catholic Virtual School in Oklahoma, where Garnett, Barrett's close friend, is an advisor.